well hello there!

-I'm thrilled to have my first illustrated book out with Houghton Mifflin Harcourt, "Sleeping bags to S'Mores," an intro to camping book.
-I also own a small paper and household goods company called Fisk & Fern that features a whole bunch of Funny Food characters who live on dish towels, magnets, and other items.
-You can visit them by clicking the shop button.
+I'm thrilled to have my first book I illustrated out with Houghton Mifflin Harcourt, "Sleeping bags to S'Mores," an intro to camping book.
+I also own a small paper and household goods company called Fisk & Fern that features giant coloring sheets and a whole bunch of Funny Food characters who live on dish towels

 My work has been featured in Buzzfeed and Parade Magazine amongst other wonderful places.
-I live in Austin, TX with my husband, young son, and our ridiculous pug, Salsa.
+I live in Austin, TX with my husband, young son, and our dear pug-mix, Figgy.

 A little more about me

 As a kid what did you want to be when you grew up?

 I always wanted to be a "cartoonist" and make greeting cards.
 Pretty specific, huh?
 And both of those did happen in their own way!
 That floors me.
 As a kid, I drew and wrote so many stories about characters, not even fully realizing that it could be a job I could really do.
 I don't remember a time I didn't draw.

 I’ve had the opportunity to do a whole range of projects which keeps things interesting!
 But, when pressed, I’m most interested in telling illustrated stories and imaging and creating the world that the characters live in.
 That could be a picture book, an illustrated classic like Alice in Wonderland, or it could be a grown up book (Camping, anyone?) with all sorts of illustrations.
 It also means something like a board or card game or a non-fiction nature kit for kids.
 There’s so many stories to tell in so many forms, and it’s really cool to be able to explore those worlds.

 And the real truth of it?
 Working with fun passionate people to solve creative puzzles is the most fun thing ever.

 What are some of your other interests?